shpaw415/bunext/README.md

 compatible: bun 1.1.13 & under
 compatible OS: Linux, WSL

-**SOME MAJOR CHANGE HAS BEEN MADE PAY ATTENTION TO THE SESSION SECTION DUE TO** **A RACE CONDITION THAT COULD LEAD TO A SECURITY ISSUE AND OTHER UNDEFINED BEHAVIOURS**
+**SOME MAJOR CHANGE HAS BEEN MADE PAY ATTENTION TO THE SESSION & API-ENDPOINT SECTION DUE TO** **A RACE CONDITION THAT COULD LEAD TO A SECURITY ISSUE AND OTHER UNDEFINED BEHAVIOURS**

 N.B : Bun is in continuous changement and compatibility between version is a